ojasvikumarr/test-project/README.md

 # Project Title

 Brief description of the project.
-This is a test-project which contains a signup page , login pag and the dashboard
+This is a test-project which contains a signup page , login page and the dashboard

 first the user fills his/her details on the signup page after all the validations (like encrypting the password , checking valid phone no. , email and secure password)